-Shulamit Gorengut was born on January 17, 1914 in Yampol, Ukraine to Zionist, Hebrew-speaking parents.
+Shulamit Gorengut was born on January 17, 1914, in Yampol, Ukraine, to Zionist, Hebrew-speaking parents.
 Her father, Azriel Gorengut (or Horengut, later Goren, who was born in Yampol in 1888 and died in 1974) was the official rabbi in Kremnitz, while her mother, Pnina (née Rosenblit, b.
 Yampol 1889, d.
 1954), studied dentistry and worked as a dentist while still in Ukraine.
-In 1923, when Shulamit was nine years old and her brother Jacob (1918–1994) was five, the family immigrated to Palestine, where they lived in Haifa.
+In 1923, when Shulamit was nine years old and her brother Jacob (1918–1994) was five, the family emigrated to Palestine, where they lived in Haifa.
 Azriel worked as a bookkeeper at the Nesher cement factory, while his wife continued to work as a dentist, traveling to Jenin (1924–1929), where she spent several nights a week before returning home.
 One day a patient of hers warned her not to come any longer, since there were rumors that Jews would be killed.
 Ceasing her work there, she took a job as dentist at the Rutenberg Electric Works at Naharayim, before opening her own practice in the family’s home on Yehiel Street in Haifa.

-Shulamit studied at the Reali School, but completed her studies at the Technion High School (later Basmat).
+Shulamit studied at the Reali School but completed her studies at the Technion High School (later Basmat).
 While still at school she and her brother joined the Betar Youth Movement.
 The movement was not popular in Haifa and the siblings frequently found themselves in conflict with the Ha-Koah group, emerging from the fights bruised and beaten.
 On completing high school Shulamit joined the Irgun Zeva’i Le’ummi (I.Z.L.).

-The officer in charge of the school was Captain Sabar Halil al-Kassaf and the instructors were Lutfia al-Naddi, the first Egyptian woman pilot, and Shafik Nasi, the first Egyptian instructor.
+The officer in charge of the flying school was Captain Sabar Halil al-Kassaf and the instructors were Lutfia al-Naddi, the first Egyptian woman pilot, and Shafik Nasi, the first Egyptian instructor.
 Throughout the two years of study Shulamit took an active part in the life of the country’s Jewish community.
 The presence at the school of Palestinian-Jewish students was also criticized by the Egyptian newspaper Aliwa, in which Hajj Amin al-Husseini published an editorial on the visit to Egypt of Moshe Shertok (later Sharett).
-Inter alia, he warned the Egyptians to avoid danger and not fall into the Jews’ net.
-He also wrote: “We don’t know the outcome of the visit, but Mr Shertok traveled to Egypt on business connected with the (Jewish) ancestral home.
-And that is sufficient to arouse Egyptian attention, since the activities of Mr Shertok and his colleagues in other areas are connected with military ambitions.
-After all, a young Jewish man and woman trained in the skill of flying at the Egyptian Flight Station and then returned to Tel Aviv to found the flying club there, in the framework of which a group of Egyptian pilots flew to Palestine (cited in Davar, Issue 57, 14 Tevet 5694 [January 1, 1934]).
+Among other things, he warned the Egyptians to avoid danger and not fall into the Jews’ net.
+He also wrote: “We don’t know the outcome of the visit, but Mr. Shertok traveled to Egypt on business connected with the (Jewish) ancestral home.
+And that is sufficient to arouse Egyptian attention, since the activities of Mr. Shertok and his colleagues in other areas are connected with military ambitions.
+After all, a young Jewish man and woman trained in the skill of flying at the Egyptian Flight Station and then returned to Tel Aviv to found the flying club there, in the framework of which a group of Egyptian pilots flew to Palestine” (cited in Davar, Issue 57, 14 Tevet 5694 [January 1, 1934]).

 On January 20, 1936, five planes flew from the school to Palestine.
 Shulamit flew in one, together with Captain Sabar Halil al-Kassaf.
 Although they planned to land at Lydda, weather conditions compelled them to land at the military airfield in Ramallah.

 In 1940 Shulamit began studies at the Teacher Training College in Tel Aviv and on completing her studies in 1942 began work as a nursery school teacher in Givat Adah.
-At this time she met Dr. Rudolph (Rudi) Goldstein, a lawyer and chemist who worked in Binyaminah manufacturing soap and plant essences (salvia, acacia and valerian root) for export.
+At this time she met Dr. Rudolph (Rudi) Goldstein, a lawyer and chemist who worked in Binyaminah manufacturing soap and plant essences (salvia, acacia, and valerian root) for export.
 When they married in 1942, Shulamit moved to Binyaminah, where she taught the local children, among them such later famous figures as Ehud and Yirmi Olmert, Ehud Manor, Shlomo Gravitz, Ze’ev Boim and Menahem Peri.
 She bore two daughters: Michal Palgi (b.
-1944) and Dina Taft (b.
+1944) and Dina Teff (b.
 1947).